-- Gains on the disposal of business assets or on the satisfaction of business debts, whether or not the asset or debt was on capital or revenue account; and - A payment received as consideration for accepting a restriction on the capacity to carry on business. - Income from cancellation of business debts the trust or estate incurred.
+- Gains on the disposal of business assets or on the satisfaction of business debts, whether or not the asset or debt was on capital or revenue account; and - A payment received as consideration for accepting a restriction on the capacity to carry on business. - Income from cancellation of business debts you incurred.